Betty White Does a Thelma & Louise

 As for the acting well Betty White does her best and makes Annie a mischievous character which you warm to but the weak script does her little favours and the same can be said of the head scarf she wears in countless scenes.
 And the script does no favours to anyone else either with Richard Thomas delivering a cliche performance as her workaholic son who realises there is more to life than work.
 Although I have to say that Amy Davidson does a reasonable job of playing Ella as a teenager with confidence issues and manages to breathe some life into the weak dialogue which really stands out.

 What this all boils down to is that whilst its heart is the right place "Annie's point" ends up an overly schmaltzy movie.
-It has a nice message or messages as lessons are learned along a road trip but it's all a little too cliche and what should be charming often borders on the cheesy.
-As such the script does little favour to the stars Betty White, Richard Thomas and Amy Davidson but in amongst all the schmaltz there are some genuinely amusing scenes which make up for all the cliche going on.
+It has some nice messages as lessons are learned along a road trip but it's all a little too cliche and what should be charming often borders on the cheesy.